sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 Once GPG Suite is installed, go to [the KeePassXC page on verifying downloads](https://keepassxc.org/verifying-signatures).

-We're looking to download and import KeePassXC's public master key.
+We're looking to download and import KeePassXC's public master key, which should be below the heading "Importing the Public Master Key".
 One way to do this is to find the link in the sentence "Manual download from our website and import with gpg".
 Right-click (or control + click on Mac) the link and select "Save Link As..." and save it to your Downloads folder.

 ![Download KeePassXC Master Public Key](/img/keepassxc/save-master-key-as.png)